APS Careers | Becoming a physicist

 Why Study Physics?

 Physics is crucial to understanding the world around us, the world inside us, and the world beyond us.
-It is the most basic and fundamental science.
+It is the most fundamental science.

 Physics brings a broad perspective to any problem.
-Because they learn how to consider any problem, they are not bound by context.
-This inventive thinking makes physicists desirable in any field.
+Because physicists learn how to critically analyze and breakdown even the most complex problems, they are not bound by context.
+This form of inventive thinking makes physicists desirable in any field.
 A bachelor’s degree in physics is a great foundation for careers in:

 • Journalism